mohamedkhalil-dev/mohamedkhalil-dev/README.md

 Python developer
 ----------------

-Software Developer Intern with training and coding experience in \[Python\] and some \[C++\] programming.
-Knowledgeable in wide range of libraries, modules and methodologies.
-Bright thinker who loves coding with proven talent for learning quickly in results-oriented environment.
+Software Developer with training and coding experience in [Python] and some  [C++] programming Languages.
+Knowledgeable in a wide range of libraries, modules, and methodologies.
+A bright thinker who loves coding with a proven talent for learning quickly in a results-oriented environment.

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [mohamedkhalil.e@gmail.com](mailto:mohamedkhalil.e@gmail.com)